AI Use Cases/Law Firms

 ROI & Revenue Impact

-Corporate practices typically see 25-40% reductions in non-billable administrative time within 90 days of deployment, translating directly to realization rate improvements of 28-38% on corporate matters.
-Partner review cycles compress from 6-8 hours per transaction to 1.5-2.5 hours; associates reclaim 60-70 billable hours per quarter that were previously consumed by administrative review.
-Conflict-of-interest cycles drop from 4 hours to 15 minutes, compressing intake-to-engagement timelines by 30-45% and accelerating trust account funding.
-On a 20-partner corporate group processing 150-200 matters annually, this translates to 1,200-1,600 recovered billable hours per year, or $360K - $640K in incremental realization at blended rates.
+A deployment like this targets a 25-40% reduction in non-billable administrative time within 90 days, with realization improving 28-38% relative to your current baseline on corporate matters as the follow-on target.
+The working targets: partner review cycles compressed from 6-8 hours per transaction to 1.5-2.5, and 60-70 billable hours per quarter reclaimed per associate from administrative review.
+Conflict-of-interest checks are scoped to drop from hours to minutes, compressing intake-to-engagement timelines and accelerating trust account funding.
+As a stated assumption: on a 20-partner corporate group processing 150-200 matters annually, those targets work out to 1,200-1,600 recovered billable hours per year, or $360K - $640K in incremental realization at blended rates.

 ROI compounds over 12 months as the precedent library matures and the risk classifier learns your firm's decision patterns.
-By month 6, false-positive flags drop 40-50%, reducing partner review fatigue and accelerating matter throughput.
-By month 12, new associates onboard 3-4 weeks faster because institutional knowledge is codified in the system, not trapped in partner mentoring.
-Partner leverage ratio improves as associates spend less time in review queues and more time developing independent client relationships.
-Retention improves measurably - associates cite reduced administrative friction as a primary satisfaction driver.
+The month-6 target is a 40-50% drop in false-positive flags, reducing partner review fatigue and accelerating matter throughput.
+By month 12, the goal is new associates onboarding weeks faster because institutional knowledge is codified in the system, not trapped in partner mentoring.
+Partner leverage ratio improves as associates spend less time in review queues and more time developing independent client relationships - which is also the quiet retention play, since the review-queue bottleneck is exactly what pushes high performers out the door.
 The system becomes a competitive advantage in fixed-fee negotiations because your cost structure is demonstrably lower than competitors still using manual review.

 Target Scope